-She has made several recordings for international radio and television stations, e.g. for ATV and ORF (Austria).
+She has made several recordings for international radio and television stations, among others for ATV and ORF (Austria).

 In 2013, her CD with sonatas for cello and piano by Brahms and Grieg was released for the Austrian label Gramola (Gramola 99034).
 This CD was sponsored by ARP and Blüthner.

-Clara Biermasz received scholarships from different cultural funds in the Netherlands such as the Prins Bernhard Cultuurfonds, Stichting Willem Mengelberg Fonds, Stichting Fonds voor de Geld- en Effectenhandel, Stichting A.F.V.O.M.S., Stichting Niemeijer Fonds and Stichting Vreedefonds.
+Her second cd with solo works by Chopin will be released soon (sponsored by Stadt Wien).
+Clara Biermasz has been the scholarship-holder of different cultural funds in the Netherlands such as the Prins Bernhard Cultuurfonds, Stichting Willem Mengelberg Fonds, Stichting Fonds voor de Geld- en Effectenhandel, Stichting A.F.V.O.M.S., Stichting Niemeijer Fonds and Stichting Vreedefonds.

-Besides her musical career, Clara has been artistic director of the Dutch Chopin Foundation & the Festival Chopin aan Zee.
-Besides she has been since 2016 board member and since 2019 vice president of the International Chopin Society in Vienna.
-She passionately teaches a piano class with young talents in Vienna and is frequently invited to serve as a jury member at international musical competitions.
+Besides her musical career, Clara is artistic director of the Dutch Chopin Foundation & Chopin Festival Nederland, since 2016 board member and since 2019 vice president of the International Chopin Society in Vienna.

 Clara currently lives in Vienna, with her husband Adam Javorkai (cellist) and her two sons, Ruben (7) and Aron (5)